 Field of the Cloth of Gold

-In the early 16th century the balance of power in Western Europe was a precarious one; the major players being Francis I of France and Charles, Holy Roman Emperor.
+In the early 16th century, the balance of power in Western Europe was a precarious one; the major players being Francis I of France and Charles, Holy Roman Emperor.
 Each monarch tried to build a set of alliances to swing the balance in their favour.
 Into the mix came England, under Henry VIII.
 Henry's chief advisor, Thomas, Cardinal Wolsey, favoured an alliance with France.
-Henry's queen, Catherine, favoured the Empire (the Emperor Charles was her nephew).
+Henry's queen, Catherine, favoured the Empire (Emperor Charles was her nephew).
 Yet Henry and Catherine's daughter Mary was affianced to Francis's son, the Dauphin.

 Henry himself was undecided as to which alliance offered him the best chance of personal and national gain.
 He played a waiting game in an attempt to stay on good terms with both Charles and Francis, hoping perhaps that no matter which monarch gained the ascendancy, England would benefit.